-However, nicotine has many downsides in that nicotine, even on its own, increases cancer, it can dull natural experiences and the ‘pleasure pathway’ since it increases dopamine and thus desensitises your dopamine receptors to natural pleasure.
-Finally it is toxic in large doses and even in small doses it is toxic to animals.
+However, nicotine has many downsides, even on its own, increases cancer.
+It can dull natural experiences and the ‘pleasure pathway’ since it increases dopamine and thus desensitises your dopamine receptors to natural pleasure.
+Finally, it is toxic in large doses and even in small doses, it is toxic to animals.
 We feel that the cons outweigh the pros.

 The most common synthetic nootropics are modafinil, aniracetam and amphetamine.

 Modafinil is a synthetic nootropic that is used for focus, motivation, clarity and memory.
-It is mentally stimulating and can fuel long periods of mental focus and that is why it is so popular with university students during exam periods.
+It is mentally stimulating and can fuel long periods of mental focus.
+That is why it is so popular with university students during exam periods.
 Modafinil also enhances dopamine release.